-STM Report: Trusted Identity in Academic Publishing
+STM report: Trusted Identity in Academic Publishing

 As the digital landscape evolves, the foundational trust that has long supported academic publishing faces new vulnerabilities.
 Rising cases of identity fraud and integrity breaches are challenging the scholarly community to protect research integrity without imposing unnecessary burdens on genuine contributors.
 In response, STM Solutions released Trusted Identity in Academic Publishing: The Central Role of Digital Identity in Research Integrity, a new report analyzing the role of digital identity in scholarly publishing and presenting a foundation for the development of guidelines and recommendations to enhance trust through technology.
 The report was developed by the Researcher Identity Task & Finish Group that was established last year.